mikamautnerrohde/researchproject/rp-project-manual.md

 #### Monitor the project
 It is good practice to monitor the project, either via occassional check-ins with the supervisor or with the student.

+#### Join the final feedback meeting
+Once all components are assessed, the internal and external assessors meet with the student to give feedback on the student's performance and to discuss how things went.
+After this meeting, the student writes a brief relection on the experience and identifies one or more personal learning objectives for the future.
+This reflection should be submitted to info-mcs@uva.nl.

 ### External assessor tasks
 ##### Table 5 - Overview of external assessor tasks
 Task|Hours on 26 EC project|Hours on 36 EC project|Hours on 42 EC project|